rebootunity/fifthbymidwest.github.io/CONTRIBUTING.md

 # Contributing

+Welcome!
+We need your help!

+This is the first time I, @jannypie, have organized an Open Source project & the scope is ambitious.
+Advice, corrections & feedback are *highly sought & appreciated.* Thank you!

+## All Skills Welcome

 We need help of many types and from all levels!
+In addition to the technical work, we also need graphics, authors (to write educational material, articles), researchers (collecting sources on topics, fact-checkers, following the money), etc, etc.

 *Beginners are welcome, including juniors.* Please keep this in mind and thoroughly document your work so that even starters can jump in.

+**Juniors** if you are interested in helping on a topic, post a comment on the issue offering your help.
+Include what background knowledge you might have, so that experienced devs have an idea of a starting point.
+Some examples might be, "Have written controllers but need practice" or "No background but very interested in learning"

-Experienced devs, please consider inviting a junior to pair with you as you work on these issues.
+**All contributors**, please consider inviting a junior to pair with you as you work on these issues.
+If a junior has expressed interest in your issue, please contact them and work out ways to collaborate.

+This is not meant to stall work, but rather to provide learning opportunities and create an inclusive project.

+## Code of Conduct

 Contributors must agree to the [Contributor Covent](http://contributor-covenant.org/) code of conduct guidelines.

-### Getting set up locally
+## Getting set up locally

 1. Fork the repo and git clone to your machine
 1. `cd` into the repo folder